 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Bearded Dragons Eat Mushrooms?
-What You Need to Know
+Vet-Approved Nutritional Science & Info

 PetKeen_Can Bearded Dragons Eat_mushrooms

 If you are a fan of mushrooms, you might wonder if your beardie can enjoy them, too.
 After all, these fungi are quite delicious for humans, pairing well with many entrées.
 There are so many types, flavors, and textures.
-Your beardie needs lots of variety in their diet to thrive.
+And your beardie can benefit from lots of variety in their diet to thrive as well.

-But if you’re wondering, “Can bearded dragons eat mushrooms?”
-We will have to disappoint you and tell you—no. Your beardie should never eat mushrooms, even in small doses.
+But if you’re wondering, “Can bearded dragons eat mushrooms?” we will have to disappoint you and tell you—no. Your beardie should never eat mushrooms, even in small amounts.
 There are a few reasons why this is not healthy for them.
 Let’s explain in more detail.divider-bearded dragon

 In looking at the nutritional benefits versus the adverse effects of mushrooms, you have to look at the contents.
 Bearded dragon nutrition is very specific and different from many other pets.
 Because of their unique needs, it can be a little tricky to wrap your head around their dietary needs at first.